osprey-dcs/feed-core/documentation/usage.rst

 This search includes the provided name argument as a suffix with the "instance" list.

-The instance list if a concatination of the instance= arguments of the :py:meth:`open` function and the instance argument of the method being called.
+The instance list if a concatenation of the instance= arguments of the :py:meth:`open` function and the instance argument of the method being called.
 For example, if a device has two registers named 'prefix_0_foo' and 'prefix_1_foo',